 Who am I?

-Dr Catherine Lawrence trading as Adélie Psychology is a Sole Trader providing a range of Clinical Psychology services for children and families including therapy, consultation, training, and clinical supervision.
+Adélie Psychology Ltd is a limited company providing a range of Clinical Psychology services for children and families including assessment, therapy, consultation, training, and clinical supervision.
+Dr Catherine Lawrence is the Director of Adélie Psychology Ltd.

 My ICO Registration Number is: ZA546291